Paris 'Hop on, hop off' sightseeing buses

 If you're in Paris for only a short time, or if your body won't withstand hours of walking every day, a traditional escorted bus tour is a great convenience.
 Our tours and activities partner, Viator, offers a variety of tours and excursions in Paris and the surrounding area, with prices in a wide choice of currencies.

-Independent travelers often turn up their noses at guided tours, preferring to travel on foot, by Métro or RER trains, or on city buses.
+Independent travelers often turn up their noses at guided tours, preferring to travel on foot, by M�tro or RER trains, or on city buses.
 (We share their preference.)

 Nowadays, a third option offers a compromise between convenience and independence: the "hop on, hop off" sightseeing bus.

 For a fixed price, you can step off a bus, explore an attraction or neighborhood at your leisure, and catch another bus when you're ready to move on.

-Next page: Batobus water bus
+Also see: Batobus water bus

 Durant Imboden is a professional travel writer, book author, and editor who focuses on European cities and transportation.